rjtngit/nunit-html-action/README.md

 ## License

-The scripts and documentation in this project are released under the MIT License
+The scripts and documentation in this project are released under the [MIT License](https://github.com/rempelj/nunit-html-action/blob/main/LICENSE).